Welcome to Narwhal Creative, the San Francisco-based creative studio run by Tim Lillis.

 This studio specializes in creative work for cultural and educational institutions, technology companies, maker-type things, the food and beverage industry, the publishing industry, and the outdoor industry.

-You may have seen my work around in the past.
 I've contributed tons of illustration to MAKE and CRAFT Magazines, and ran an illustrated column / comic strip in MAKE for 5 years called Tricks of the Trade.
 I developed the format to share tips by experts in their fields, imparting pro-tip-level knowledge to non-experts in an installment-based visual apprenticeship.

 An avid cyclist, Ive created lots of cycling apparel, both for the cyclocross team I ride on, and for my own line of clothing, Narwhal Cycling.
 Narwhal Cycling was spurred by a month in which I designed one jersey every day, after which I decided people should be able to wear some of the designs.
 I created two full kits so far, with more coming soon.